Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Four-Dimensional Wess-Zumino-Witten Model

 \section{Four-Dimensional Wess-Zumino-Witten Model}

 In this section, we present a brief review of the WZW$_4$ model.
-Some more details can refer to \cite{Hamanaka-2023}.
-For convenience of discussion, firstly we introduce a four dimensional space $\mathbb{M}_4$ with complex coordinates $(z,\widetilde z, w, \widetilde w)$ and the flat metric \cite{Mason-1996} defined by
+For more details, refer to \cite{Hamanaka-2023}.
+For convenience of discussion, firstly, we introduce a four-dimensional space $\mathbb{M}_4$ with complex coordinates $(z,\widetilde z, w, \widetilde w)$ and the flat metric \cite{Mason-1996}, defined by

 where $m,n\in \{1,2,3,4\}$ and $(z^{1},z^{2},z^{3},z^{4}):=(z,\widetilde z, w, \widetilde w)$.